odgtr/odgtr/README.md

 Hi, my name is Okan.
-I'm currently interested in web developement so I started to learn JS and HTML.
-I have a little bit of experience in Python.
+This is my GitHub page for my portfolio.
+My projects can be found in this repository.

+You are free to download and use any of my projects.